-Your issuer may also ask you to complete documents required by the card scheme (Visa or Mastercard) to set up the card product on their systems.
+Your issuer may also ask you to complete documents required by the card scheme (e., Visa, Mastercard or Discover) to set up the card product on their systems.

-Note: Thredd can provide input into your issuer and card scheme documents where relevant and appropriate (e.g., provide you with endpoint information, Mastercard session/Visa Process Control Record (PRC) details and keys information).
+Note: Thredd can provide input into your issuer and card scheme documents where relevant and appropriate (e.g., provide you with endpoint information, Mastercard session or Visa Process Control Record (PRC) details and keys information).